Home Sănătate How does a lack of vitamins and microelements manifest?

 • age spots appear on the face;

 • Lack of B6: constant drowsiness; inflammation of the gums; lethargy; problems with appetite; irritability; feeling of nausea; insomnia; dermatitis on the skin of the face.
-Long-term shortage is fraught with asthma and severe PMS symptoms.
+Long-term deficiency is fraught with asthma and severe PMS symptoms.

-• Lack of B8: the appearance of fat cells and their accumulation in the liver; skin problems; bone disorders; atherosclerosis; mental problems.
+• Lack of B8: the appearance of fat cells and their accumulation in the liver; skin problems; bone related disorders; atherosclerosis; mental problems.

 vitamin-b-2